You'll notice a few things about my lens reviews, in particular the lack of measurement numbers or test chart samples.

 What do I mean by that?

 Well, take Imatest, which a lot of us use for a fairly broad suite of excellent tests.
 The same lens tested on a D70, D700, and D7000 will produce different numbers.
 Indeed, sometimes you see differences between something as simple as the change in filtration of the D800 and D800E.
 No sooner do you test with 16mp sensors than 24mp sensors come along.
-Do you continue testing only with 16mp sensors and reporting those numbers?
+Then comes 36mp.
+Do you continue testing only with 16mp sensors and reporting only those numbers?
+Do you go back and retest everything again with the new sensor?

 I should also note that Imatest's designer, Norman Koren, has written a huge amount of documentation on how to interpret test numbers and what the various things Imatest does mean.
 See the Image Quality section under About to get to just some of what he's written.
 Also see Norman's own site.
 Prepare to be overwhelmed.